MandyLCloud/gdtest/generated/handover_plan.md

 ## 2.2 Verification

-The verification process ensures the proper functionality and accessibility of the system post-handover.

-1.  **Application URL verification**
+1. The application URL verification

-    > Verify access to each application by checking the access links (URLs).
+> The access link (URL) of each application should be verified by
+> performing an access checking.

-2.  **Login accounts verification**
+2. Login accounts verification

-    > Verify login accounts for applications and servers by performing login actions.
+> The login accounts of the applications and servers should be verified
+> by processing login action.

 # 3. Documentation

-The following documents are to be handed over as part of the system delivery.

 | Document                             | File Name | Version |
 |--------------------------------------|-----------|---------|